patschw/patschw.github.io/index.md

 ## News

+- **[January 2023]** Our paper "From auditing to testing: Adequate experimental designs to study algorithmic content curation" has been accepted for [ICA 2023](https://www.icahdq.org/)
 - **[October 2022]** I have been elected as student and early career preresentative of [ICA's Computational Methods Division](https://twitter.com/ica_cm).
 Thanks everyone for voting! :)
 - **[March 2021]** I started a full time position as Ph.D. stundent and research assistant at the chair for [Computational Communication Research](https://www.en.ifkw.uni-muenchen.de/research/chairs/haim/profile/index.html) in Munich
 - **[September-Febuary 2021]** I started a positions as a project worker in the project "Algorithmic biases in search engines in the 2021 German federal election campaign" with [Mario Haim](https://haim.it/academia/) and [Julian Unkel](https://julianunkel.com/)